RashadHagen/VirtualBox-Create-And-Connect-Windows-OS-As-Host-Only-To-Windows-Server-As-NAT/README.md

 <br/><br/><br/>

 </div>
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>In Server Manager, Click: The flag with the yellow triangle that has an exclamation inside it (very top, next to: Manage).
 Click: Complete DHCP configuration (blue link) OR The method I will use, Click: Tools (very top, between: Manage and View).
-Click: DHCP .</b></span>
+Click: DHCP.</b></span>
 <br/><br/>

 <table>